web-platform-tests/wpt/docs/writing-tests/css-metadata.md

 ### Specification Links

 CSS tests which demonstrate behavior from multiple specifications should reference the relevant documents.
-It may also be used for tests which focus on a single section of one specification because it is more precise than [the test's location in the project directory structure](../test-suite-design).
+A reference to a relevant document may also be used for tests which focus on a single section of one specification because doing that is more precise than [the test's location in the project directory structure](../test-suite-design).
 This metadata is **optional**.
-It is expressed using a meta element named `help`, e.g.
+References to relevant specifications are expressed using a link element with a `rel="help"` attribute, e.g.

 ``` html
 <link rel="help" href="RELEVANT_SPEC_SECTION" />
 ```

-The specification link elements provide a way to align the test with information in the specification being tested.
+The `rel="help"` link elements provide a way to align the test with information in the specification being tested.

 * Links should link to relevant sections within the specification